-Explosion-proof switch contacts are currently not available for the RMU-B series flow monitor
+Currently there are no explosion-proof switch contacts available for the RMV/U-S4 series flow monitor.

 Any additional or different application, above and beyond the correct use in accordance with these instructions, is deemed as incorrect use.

 Danger due to incorrect use!